 Consider an offset account

 An offset account can also prove useful.
 With your salary going into your mortgage account, the principal will drop and that means you will pay less interest.
 For instance, if you had a 100 per cent offset account with $30,000, on a home loan of $400,000, you would see interest only calculated on a balance of $370,000 instead of $400,000.

 If you’re looking at a honeymoon rate on a new home loan, do your homework and make sure that the rate you pay at the end of the honeymoon period is not substantially higher.
 If that is the case, it could eliminate any gains you may have made in that first year of lower rates.
 But be aware that switching to a cheaper loan might incur a high exit fee.

 It’s always a good idea to review your home loan annually to make sure it’s still working for you.
 For instance, do you really need all the bells and whistles that are on offer?
 Often, you’ll be paying for these extras through higher interest rates.

 If you are unhappy with your current rates, then talk with your existing lender to see if you can negotiate a better deal.
 But make sure you do your homework first and check out what other lenders are offering so that you are in a better negotiating position with your current lender.
 Most lenders would rather hold on to existing clients than lose them to a competitor.

-When negotiating your home loan, you might be able to access a package from the lender giving you some beneficial extras such as discounted home insurance, fee-free credit cards or fee-free transaction accounts.
+When negotiating your home loan, you might be able to access a package from the lender giving you some beneficial extras such as discounted home insurance, fee-Complimentary credit cards or fee-Complimentary transaction accounts.
 Or you might be able to waive the fees associated with the loan.